 In unstable marriages, conflict discussions can lead to flooding, which make repair attempts physically impossible to hear.
 If you or your partner feel flooded, take a 20-30 minute break and focus on the positives of your relationship by yourself.
 This “forced” relaxation will do wonders for your marriage.

-I recommend learning how to soothe each other.
+I recommend learning how to soothe each other, especially if you want to get better at fighting in relationships.
 Ask yourself and each other the following questions:

 - What makes us feel flooded?